-Soft, thick, and fudgy chocolate crinkle cookies filled with milk chocolate chips and coated in powdered sugar.
+Soft, thick, and fudgy Chocolate Crinkle Cookies are filled with milk chocolate chips and coated in powdered sugar.

 WET INGREDIENTS: In a large bowl, cream butter, white sugar, and brown sugar until light and fluffy (the mixture should resemble peanut butter).
 Beat in egg, sour cream, almond extract, and vanilla extract.

-DRY INGREDIENTS: In a separate bowl combine the flour, unsweetened dutch process cocoa powder, baking powder, and salt.
+DRY INGREDIENTS: In a separate bowl, combine the flour, Dutch process cocoa powder, baking powder, and salt.
 Add in chocolate chips.
 Stir to combine.

-ROLL BALLS: Preheat the oven to 350 degrees F and line a large tray with parchment paper or a silpat liner.
-Use a tablespoon measuring spoon to measure exact cookie dough balls (each ball should be 1 tablespoon of dough; you should get around 45 cookies).
-Roll in powdered sugar and place on prepared sheet pan; no more than 9 cookies per pan.
-Place in the fridge for another 10 minutes.
+ROLL BALLS: Preheat the oven to 350 degrees F and line a large tray with parchment paper or a Silpat liner.
+Use a tablespoon measuring spoon to measure equal cookie dough balls.
+Roll in powdered sugar and place on prepared sheet pan with no more than 9 cookies per pan.
+Chill for another 10 minutes.

-BAKE: bake at 350 for 7-10 minutes or until set (just until the top is no longer "glossy").
-Be careful to not overbake.
-A soft, very slightly underbaked cookie is the best for a delicious fudgy texture!
+BAKE: Bake at 350 degrees F for 7-10 minutes or until set (just until the top is no longer glossy).
+Be careful to not over-bake.
+A soft, very slightly under-baked cookie is the best for a delicious fudgy texture.
 Once the cookies come out of the oven, let stand on cookie sheet for 5-7 minutes.
 Then dip again in bowl of powdered sugar.
 Transfer to a cooling rack to finish cooling.

-STORAGE: store leftover cookies in an airtight container at room temperature.
-Cookies best enjoyed with 2 days.
+STORAGE: Keep leftover cookies in an airtight container at room temperature.
+Cookies are best enjoyed with 2 days.